5 Ways To Bounce Back Better From A Sports Injury

 For example, a recent study shows people with positive outlooks had fewer repeat heart attacks, even if they had a family history of heart disease.

-And another shows participants with generalized anxiety disorder who practiced replacing negative thoughts with positive ones showed significant improvement.
+Similarly, another study revealed that participants with generalized anxiety disorder who practiced replacing negative thoughts with positive ones showed significant improvement.

 Physial Therapy

-Another way to heal more quickly is to surround yourself with people who support you.
-A recent study suggests that people who don't have a strong social network are more likely to experience chronic pain and depression six to 12 months after injury than those who report having strong social connections.
+Another key to healing faster is surrounding yourself with a supportive network.
+A recent study shows that individuals lacking strong social connections are more likely to experience chronic pain and depression.
+This usually occurs six to 12 months after an injury compared to those with a robust social network.

 Lean on friends

-Many people who experience a sports injury are high-achievers who have had decades of access to instant information and feel their bodies should instantly heal once they find all the answers online, notes Cooper.
-And that's just not how it works.
+Many people who experience sports injuries are high-achievers accustomed to instant information and solutions.
+They often believe their bodies should heal just as quickly once they’ve found all the answers online, explains Dr. Cooper.
+Unfortunately, that’s not how the body works.

-Even so, what athlete can resist comparison to Polish luger Mateusz Sochowicz, who overcame a gruesome leg injury in November to compete in the 2022 Winter Olympics last month?
-Or to U.S. cross-country skier Hannah Halvorsen, who competed after suffering a brain injury that rendered her unable to walk nearly three years ago?
+Still, it’s hard for athletes to resist comparing themselves to stories like Polish luger Mateusz Sochowicz.
+She overcame a severe leg injury in November to compete in the 2022 Winter Olympics.
+Another example is U.S. cross-country skier Hannah Halvorsen, who competed after recovering from a brain injury that left her unable to walk just three years prior.

 A Sports Injury

-"There's so many skills that translate from sport to life," she says.
+The patience and determination you’ve gained from your sport might translate to something entirely new.
+"There are so many skills that carry over from sport to life," Lufkin adds.
 "We just have to figure out what they are."

 Sign up for our latest news